poseidon/matchbox/Documentation/deployment.md

 <pre>...
 ```

 For large production environments, use a cache proxy or mirror suitable for your environment to serve CoreOS images.
-Review the cache proxy [guide](https://github.com/coreos/matchbox/blob/master/Documentation/proxy-setup.md) for details.
+See [contrib/squid](../contrib/squid/README.md) for details.

 ## Network